m-sehrawat/Lybrate-Website-Clone/README.md

 ### Login and Sign up Page:
 User need to login before purchasing products from “lybrate”.
 If user's are existing user they can login and if they are not existing user then they can register using sign up.

+#### Note:
+We created our own Json server so if you want to run our code then please read the instructions below

 ##### login page:
 To login User has to enter their Phone number and password to log into the website.